Hot products, big profits

 Quick steps:

-• Place the transfer on your t-shirt – ensure you have a flat surface for this.
+3. Place the transfer on your t-shirt – make sure you have a flat surface.

-• Use a regular clothing iron or heat press to apply.
+4. Use a clothing iron or heat press.
+Iron firmly, moving in small circles to prevent scorching.

-• Once the paper reaches room temperature, peel the backing to reveal the image underneath.
+5. Let the area cool to room temperature, then peel the backing to reveal the image underneath.

 Parchment paper transfer with plastic wrap

-Yup – plastic wrap.
-This viral hack is weirdly genius.
-It’s a zero-special-equipment way to put your image on a t-shirt using things already in your kitchen drawer.
+That’s right – plastic wrap.
+This viral hack is weirdly genius and a zero-special-equipment way to put your image on a t-shirt using things already in your kitchen drawer.

-The result is a soft and faded vintage effect.
-Think indie band tee vibes, not HD print.
-It’s best for light or white shirts and simple, smaller images.
+The result is a soft, faded vintage effect – think indie band tee vibes, not HD print.
+Best for light or white shirts and simple, smaller images.

 • Best for: Light cotton t-shirts and artsy home projects.